Barrio Luz National High School Campus in Cebu City

 2. Teacher Absenteeism

-One of the most common concerns is absenteeism.
-Some teachers reportedly miss classes for a week or more, which disrupts lessons and lowers student motivation.
+One of the highest-priority concerns is teacher absenteeism.
+Some teachers reportedly miss classes for a week or more, during which another teacher temporarily takes over their responsibilities.
+When the absent teacher returns, they typically take additional time off, while the substitute teacher also takes leave in turn.
+This recurring pattern of alternating absences disrupts lessons and may be contributing to lower student motivation.

 3. High Transfer Rate